bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Building_a_Living_Application.md

   </div>
   <!-- ![BuildClickToAccessOverview](images/BuildClickToAccessOverview.png) -->

-  * In the top of the page, you will find the last successful build artefacts
+  * In the top of the page, you will find the last successful build artifacts

   <div style="text-align:center">
     <img src="cloud/images/master/OverviewArtefacts.png">